charles-bucher/s3-cloudfront-secure-static-site/README.md

 🔒 S3 + CloudFront Secure Static Site

-  ⚡ TL;DR
-  This repo deploys a blazing-fast, globally distributed static website using Amazon S3, CloudFront, and HTTPS — with zero public S3 access.
-It’s cert-aligned, production-grade, and recruiter-ready.
+TL;DR This repo deploys a secure, cost‑efficient static website using Amazon S3 and CloudFront with HTTPS and no public S3 access.
+It’s built to demonstrate a production‑ready setup and my AWS skills.
 Ideal for portfolios, landing pages, or scalable static sites.
 ✅ Private S3 bucket
 ✅ CloudFront CDN with HTTPS
 ✅ SSL via ACM